Xilmi/Rotp-Fusion/README.md

 2024.06.08 (Xilmi)
 - Fixed an issue where the AI didn't consider that missile-bases stop dealing damage when all population of a planet is killed.
 This lead to the AI not daring to attack planets with missile-bases when they only had biological weapons.
+- When tech-stealing is disabled, the AI will no longer consider using a security-tax.
+- Removed the "smart" logic that handles pop-transportation differently based on richness.
+Tests showed that treating each planet the same in this regard leads to an overall faster empire-growth of 25% for a rich-homeworld-start.

 2024.06.07 (Xilmi)
 - Implemented AI-confidence-feature.